ssb22/CedPane/README.md

 GameStop is a trademark of GameStop, Inc.
 Garmin is a trademark of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
 Gemini is a trademark of Google LLC when used in the context of LLMs.
-GenScript is a trademark of Nanjing GenScript Biotech Co., Ltd Git is a trademark of the Software Freedom Conservancy.
+GenScript is a trademark of Nanjing GenScript Biotech Co., Ltd.
+Git is a trademark of the Software Freedom Conservancy.
 GitHub is a trademark of GitHub Inc.
 Google is a trademark of Google LLC.